 Full recovery also means that young people lead a normal life for someone their age.
 The majority of young people who have had eating disorders will fully recover and be discharged when fully recovered.
 Partial Recovery is when young people continue to have some eating disorder symptoms, see examples below:

-Emotional/Psychological - Concerns regarding weight and shape persist.
-Emotions and self esteem may still be problem areas.
-It is often this area that takes the longest to become normal.
 In partial recovery the young person, in other ways is managing to have a fairly normal life, for example they are going to school and having satisfactory social lives.
 It is possible that a decision is made to discharge a young person even though they are only in partial recovery.
-The risk of a relapse into more severe eating disorders is higher if discharge occurs in partial recovery.
+The risk of a relapse into a more severe eating disorders is higher if discharge occurs in partial recovery.